Errors

 Handling Errors

-Always check the status code and error name in your application to handle errors appropriately.
+Always check the status code and error message in your application to handle errors appropriately.
 For 429 (rate limit) errors, implement exponential backoff before retrying.